-The national police (PNTL) maintain internal security.
-The military (F-FDTL) is responsible for external security but also has some domestic security responsibilities.
-The PNTL reports to the Ministry of Interior, and the F-FDTL reports to the Ministry of Defense.
-The minister of defense was the acting minister of interior during the year.
+The national police maintain internal security.
+The military is responsible for external security but also has some domestic security responsibilities.
+The national police report to the Ministry of Interior, and the military reports to the Ministry of Defense.
+The prime minister served concurrently as the minister of interior.
 Civilian authorities maintained effective control over the security forces.
+Members of the security forces reportedly committed some abuses.

-Significant human rights issues included: corruption; violence against women; and forced child labor.
+Significant human rights issues included: corruption; lack of investigation and accountability for violence against women; the worst forms of child labor; and trafficking in persons.